louis-li/PdfGPT/README.md

 <h1 align="center">
-  PdfGPT witn Azure OpenAI  💡
+  ChatGPT with your data powered by Azure OpenAI  💡
 </h1>

 <p align="center">